okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa/add-signin-button/blazorwebasm/login-redirect.md

-Sign in and Sign out buttons were added on [install sdk](/docs/guides/sign-into-spa/blazor/install-sdk) step (`LoginDisplay` component).
+Sign in and Sign out buttons were added on [Install the SDK](/docs/guides/sign-into-spa/blazor/install-sdk) step (`LoginDisplay` component).